Last Updated on May 18, 2023 by Dave Farquhar

 The V20 is still an XT-class CPU, like the 8088.
 But if you have an 8088-based system and want to put a little more spring in its step, the V20 is a reasonably priced upgrade to do so.
 It was affordable in the 1980s.
 And it’s still readily available and affordable today.

 The PC-Sprint and the NEC V20

 In the mid 1980s, there was a hack going around called the PC-Sprint.
-This was (and is) a free project that made a cheap accelerator for an IBM PC or XT, and a number of the more popular compatibles like the original Compaq Portable and the early Tandy 1000/1000A.
-In theory it might work with some XT clone motherboards too.
+This was (and is) a free project that made a cheap accelerator for an IBM PC or XT.
+It also works in some of the more popular compatibles like the original Compaq Portable and the early Tandy 1000/1000A.
+In theory it might work with some other XT clone motherboards too.
 By adding the PC-Sprint daughterboard to a PC or XT and swapping the CPU, you can run a PC or XT at 7.16 MHz instead of 4.77 MHz.
 Some people call this the first overclocking project, but it’s not really overclocking.
-You’re swapping the CPU for one that runs at the rated speed, and the whole point of the mod is running the rest of the board at 4.77 MHz.
+You’re swapping the CPU for one that runs at the rated speed, and the whole point of the mod is running the rest of the motherboard at 4.77 MHz.

-In theory you probably could run the stock 8088 at 7.16 MHz, but then you would be overclocking.
+In theory you probably could run the stock 8088 at 7.16 MHz.
+And that would be overclocking.
 But it’s also less reliable.